Louise-GdeFdeG/MOPSI/README.md

 5. A `testing.py`file: this is here our model is tested (plots the function, its approximation and the error).
 It is a generic function.

 6. A **testing_network folder**: it contains the testing files.
 There is one testing file per function in which we call the function defined in `testing.py`.

+7. A **Meeting_notes folder**: it includes the notes taken during our meetings with our supervisor.

+8. An **Analysis folder**: it contains a report about the tests we've done.